Recursion, Maps And Folds

 > import Data.Array > filter (\n -> n `mod` 2 == 0) (1 ..
 10) [2,4,6,8,10]

-<$>function to write a function which calculates the squares of an array of numbers.
+squaredwhich calculates the squares of an array of numbers.
+Hint: Use the

-filterfunction to write a function which removes the negative numbers from an array of numbers.
+keepNonNegativewhich removes the negative numbers from an array of numbers.
+Hint: Use the

 - Define an infix synonym

 - Experiment with the precedence level and associativity of your operator in PSCi.
-NOTE: no unit tests for this.
+Note: There are no unit tests for this step.

 - Define an infix synonym